January 22, 2020

 March 21, 2018

-Human beings have changed Earth so extensively that geologists now propose renaming our current epoch as the Anthropocene—the era defined by people.
-Human influences are apparent in the shape of landscapes, the extent of biodiversity, ocean chemistry, and our climate.
+Human beings have changed Earth so extensively that geologists now propose renaming our current epoch as the Anthropocene—the time defined by people.
+Human influences are apparent in the shape of landscapes, the geological record, the extent of biodiversity, ocean chemistry, and our climate.
 We will explore the history of human influence on Earth and the ideas driving the concept of the Age of Humans, taking time to discuss consequences and implications for our future world.

 April 11, 2018